 Important to know about school clubs

-Participating in school clubs is voluntary and free of charge.
+Participating in school clubs is voluntary and free of charge (except for the After School Club).
 If you sign up for a club, you commit yourself to participate in the club regularly.

 The purpose of the first meeting is to get to know each other.
 Sign up for a club beforehand directly to the club supervisor or according to a separate instruction.

 The school rules and regulations apply during clubs also.
 You are not allowed to wait for the club to start inside the school building.

 The school insurances are valid during the club activities organised by the school.
 If the pupil has to wait after the school day until the club starts, the guardians are responsible for the pupil during this time.